Bay leaf: Safety

 Some members of the laurel family, as well as the unrelated but visually similar mountain laurel and cherry laurel, have leaves that are poisonous to humans and livestock.
 While these plants are not sold anywhere for culinary use, their visual similarity to bay leaves has led to the oft-repeated belief that bay leaves should be removed from food after cooking because they are poisonous.
 This is not true; bay leaves may be eaten without toxic effect.
 However, they remain unpleasantly stiff even after thorough cooking, and if swallowed whole or in large pieces they may pose a risk of harming the digestive tract or causing choking.
 Thus, most recipes that use bay leaves will recommend their removal after the cooking process has finished.

 Canadian food and drug regulations

-The Canadian government requires that the bay leaves contain no more than 4.5% total ash material, with a maximum of 0.5% of which is insoluble in hydrochloric acid.
-To be considered dried, they have to contain 7% moisture or less.
-The oil content cannot be less than 1 milliliter per 100 grams of the spice.
+The Canadian government requires that ground bay leaves contain no more than 4.5% total ash material, with a maximum of 0.5% of which is insoluble in hydrochloric acid.
+To be considered dried, they must contain 7% moisture or less.
+The oil content cannot be less than 1 millilitre per 100 grams of the spice.